-In light of the coronavirus pandemic, however, the Federal Reserve Board has given banks the option to suspend Regulation D, letting customers make unlimited withdrawals or transfers from savings accounts.
-Banks aren’t required to do this, but many have reduced restrictions to make it easier for their customers to access their cash in the face of the financial difficulty caused by the pandemic.
+In response to the coronavirus pandemic, however, the Federal Reserve Board gave banks the option to suspend Reg.
+D. Some banks, now, may let customers make more than six transactions out of savings accounts.
+Banks aren’t required to honor the amended rule, but many have reduced restrictions to make it easier for their customers to access cash in the face of financial difficulty.

 How you can spend money from your savings account

 Even though savings accounts aren’t designed for frequent transactions, there are ways to access your money and ultimately spend it.